-On 5 September 2017, the AEMC published a consultation paper relating to AGL's rule change request, which set out a straw man design of a market mechanism for the provision of power system inertia.
+On 7 November 2017, the AEMC published a draft determination relating to AGL's rule change request, which did not make a draft rule to introduce a market mechanism for inertia at this time.
+Submissions to the draft determination were unanimously in support of the Commission's decision not to make a draft rule to introduce an inertia market.

-Substantial feedback from stakeholders was received in response to the consultation paper.
+Feedback from stakeholders received in response to the draft determination reiterated the key points made in response to the consultation paper.
 While stakeholders are largely in support of the development of markets to value system services, many are not convinced of a clear or compelling need for the development of a market mechanism for inertia at this time.
-Many stakeholders have suggested delaying the introduction of a market for inertia until after the AEMC's Frequency control frameworks review is completed in mid-2018.
+Many stakeholders suggested delaying the introduction of a market for inertia until after the AEMC's Frequency control frameworks review is completed in mid-2018.